kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 #### Pose estimation jobs

-A pose estimation parsed label annotation has a `.points` attribute that returns a list of the points composing the annotated object.
+A pose estimation parsed label annotation has a `.points` attribute that returns the list of points that make up the annotation.

 Read more about pose estimation json response in the [documentation](https://docs.kili-technology.com/reference/export-object-entity-detection-and-relation#pose-estimation).